 When diagnosed or suspect cirrhosis, one should consider stopping consumption of heavy alcohol, controlling their diet and healthy lifestyle

-Medication may be prescribed to control liver cell damage caused by hepatitis
+Medication may be prescribed to control liver cell damages, caused by hepatitis.

 For cases where liver damage is causing high blood pressure, drugs are prescribed to control the increased pressure in other blood vessels.